maxgoren/OWLang/README.md

 is intended to help learn the fundamentals of implementing a compiler for a programming language in a relaxed, fun way that can be accomplished by a someone familiar with programming, but not necessarily compilers, in "one weekend"(YTMV).

+Despite begin a "toy" language, Owl is surprisingly featured, including control flow using if/then statements, while loops, procedures(with recursion!), and arrays.

 ## Ok, So wheres the "One Weekend" Thing?
 The actual "lessons" are still a work in progress, but the "curriculum" is developed to be covered